ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/debugging.md

 #### $productName$ debug logging

-$AESproductName$ is built on top of $OSSproductName$ and runs an additional process for authentication, rate limiting, the developer portal, ACME, etc. Debug logging for this process will give more information on why you may see errors with these functions.
+Emissary is built on top of $OSSproductName$ and runs an additional process for authentication, rate limiting, the developer portal, ACME, etc. Debug logging for this process will give more information on why you may see errors with these functions.

-You can adjust the $AESproductName$ log level by setting the [`AES_LOG_LEVEL` environment variable](/docs/edge-stack/latest/topics/running/aes-extensions/#aes_log_level).
+You can adjust the Emissary log level by setting the [`AES_LOG_LEVEL` environment variable](/docs/edge-stack/latest/topics/running/aes-extensions/#aes_log_level).

 ### Viewing logs